This post contains affiliates. The links don’t cost you anything extra but they do provide me a small commission if you use them.

 It always protects, always trusts, always hopes, always perseveres

 Marriages who have a 50/50 mindset can change but it is going to take a complete paradigm shift.
 The attention of the marriage will have to be a concerted effort in providing patience and kindness towards the spouse.
 When a spouse focuses on protecting and trusting their spouse they put them as a focus and a priority.

-I pray that this post and the recommended books help you and your spouse work towards the love God has designed for you and your marriage.
+I pray that this post helps you and your spouse work towards the love God has designed for you and your marriage.